Car insurance is expensive; you need to push down the cost of your premium so here are our top 12 ways to help you get the best car insurance deal

 2. Pick your level of cover

-Can you afford to replace your car if it was a write off in an accident?
-If you can’t then Fully Comprehensive insurance cover is best for you.
+Unless you think you can you afford to replace your car if it was a write off in an accident then Fully Comprehensive insurance cover is best for you.

 Are you driving an old car that’a not worth much?
 Third Party cover might be suitable.

 Don’t forget to keep evidence of any No Claims Bonus and make sure you can carry it over when changing insurers.

 All insurance policies have a compulsory excess the amount you have to pay towards any claim before the insurance kicks in.

 You can add a “Voluntary” Excess to the insurance policy, and this can significantly reduce the amount of your insurance premium.

 The safer the car, the lower the risk:

 - If your vehicle has an immobiliser or alarm, this can help lower your insurance premium.